 This is the most relevant of the selection criteria to the water industry.
 The complicated process of inventing and retro-fitting sanitary infrastructure into towns and cities is a fundamental aspect of urban history.
-Its origins extend back into the early Modern period.
-During the change from an agricultural to an industrial economy associated with the Industrial Revolution, both urban and upland rural landscapes were radically changed by the water infrastructure built to cope with rising populations.
-Such landscapes, more compact ensembles (waterworks, dams and aqueducts, treatment works) as well as individual buildings may illustrate this.
+Its origins extend back into the early modern period.
+During the change from an agricultural to an industrial economy associated with the Industrial

+Revolution, both urban and upland rural landscapes were radically changed by the water infrastructure built to cope with rising populations.
+Rising standards of hygiene and health called for new purification facilities.
+Such landscapes, networks, more compact ensembles (waterworks, dams and aqueducts, treatment works) as well as individual buildings may illustrate this.
 Size and technical precedence are relevant but not in themselves significant.